armiantos/irc_datamanager/database.md

     ```
     If out of memory exception occurs when attempting to read big data, refer to https://www.mathworks.com/help/database/ug/import-large-data-from-mongodb.html to import the data in batches.

-### mongoDB Sharded cluster
+### Sharded cluster
 One of the advantages of using NoSQL databases is the ability to scale horizontally, where data is distributed across multiple nodes for high availability and load balancing.

+If a replica set has an even number of members, add an arbiter

 <br/>
 ## MySQL
 <!-- introduction to MySQL -->